 Indiana employees who oppose or report incidents of workplace sexual harassment to their employer through any reporting policy in the employee handbook or anti-harassment reporting policy likely have protection from retaliation.
 Under Title VII, 42 U.S.C.
 2000e-3(a)it is an unlawful employment practice for an Indiana employer to take reprisals against an employee in retaliation for opposing or reporting workplace sexual harassment.
 If you would like to learn more about your rights to be free from retaliation for opposing or reporting workplace sexual harassment, contact Brian J Graber LLC., an Indiana sexual harassment lawyer for a confidential free consultation at (574) 366-3069 or by email.

 Sexual Harassment Statute of Limitations

-If you would like to learn more about your rights to be free from workplace sexual harassment in Indiana, contact Brian J Graber LLC, an Indiana sexual harassment lawyer at (574) 203-2700 or by email from a free confidential consultation.
+If you would like to learn more about your rights to be free from workplace sexual harassment in Indiana, contact Brian J Graber LLC, an Indiana sexual harassment lawyer at (574) 366-3069, or by email for a free confidential consultation.